Welcome to our 2024 Picture Kentucky Workshop in Lawrenceburg, Ky. held on Oct. 23-26.

-The Picture Kentucky Photojournalism Workshop will be held in Lawrenceburg, Ky on Oct 23-26, 2024.
+The Picture Kentucky Photojournalism Workshop will be held at the Benson Research Farm in Frankfort, Ky., on Oct.
+11-14.

 Cara Owsley